redhat-developer/devfile/README.md

-# devfile
+# devfile v1

-This repository contains the specs, docs and examples of the devfile.
+This repository contains the specs, docs and examples of the devfile v1.
+Devfile v2 specification doc is [here](https://devfile.github.io/website/devfile/index.html) instead.

-See explained devfile documentation with examples at https://redhat-developer.github.io/devfile/
+See explained devfile v1 documentation with examples at https://redhat-developer.github.io/devfile/

 ## First Generation: